maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 You can manually add metadata, which can also be scripted or let an iRODS rule add metadata.

 In iRODS, per metadata item you can store three strings: key, value, unit.
 You can dismiss the unit string, but the key/value pair needs to be unique.

+For the purpose of this exercise, think of the hello-world.txt and alice.txt file.
+What are they - raw data, intermediate data or result?
+One can always 'look into it and figure it out' or add a README file where it is all explained (an excel sheet, pdf, txt file), but would you rather not have a uniform way of dealing with it aka metadata?
+It is common practice to use foldername, filename to indicate details, but how many times have you forgotten what your own naming convention was and what it meant?
+Maybe it has a different meaning for another colleague?
+How would a researcher 10 years later understand this?

 ### 9.1 Metadata handling